Muhongfan/MLops/04-deployment/streaming/README.md

    when put a new record to the trigger kinesis stream in Step 9.

     **ANS**: Change to add `--cli-binary-format raw-in-base64-out \` in the shell code

+5. `An error occurred (ResourceNotFoundException) when calling the GetShardIterator operation: Shard shardId-000000000000 in stream ride_predictions under account 135673905301 does not exist`

+   **ANS**:

+   - Verify the Kinesis Data Stream Name: Double-check that the stream name specified in the Lambda function is correct.
+Ensure that there are no typos or spelling errors in the stream name.

+   - Check Kinesis Data Stream Existence: Confirm that the Kinesis data stream "ride_predictions" exists under the AWS account with the ID "135673905301."
+You can do this by logging in to the AWS Management Console, navigating to the Kinesis service, and checking the list of streams for the specified AWS account.

+   - Verify the Shard ID: If you are manually specifying the shard ID in your Lambda function, ensure that you are using the correct shard ID for the "ride_predictions" stream.
+Shard IDs are unique identifiers for individual shards in a Kinesis data stream.

+   - Check Lambda Function Permissions: Ensure that the Lambda function has the necessary permissions to interact with the Kinesis data stream.
+The Lambda function's execution role should have appropriate permissions (e.g., kinesis:DescribeStream, kinesis:GetShardIterator) to interact with the specified Kinesis stream.

+   - Check AWS Region: Make sure that both the Lambda function and the Kinesis data stream are in the same AWS region.
+Cross-region operations might not be allowed if not explicitly configured.

+   - Confirm the Code Logic: Review the Lambda function's code to ensure that the GetShardIterator operation is being called correctly.
+Double-check that there are no logical errors causing the issue.

+   - Look for Recent Changes: If the error started occurring after a recent update or deployment, consider rolling back changes to isolate the cause.

+   - CloudWatch Logs: Enable logging for the Lambda function and check the CloudWatch logs to get more details about the error.
+This might provide additional insights into the issue.